Cph4v/QR_code_detection_real_time/README.md

 - **Motion Detection**: Implements algorithms to detect movement within a frame.
 - **LED Detection**: Identifies and processes images containing LED bulbs.
 - **Utility Functions**: A set of helper functions to support various tasks within the project.
+- **Docker Deployment**: Configuration for running the project on a Jetson Nano device, with potential for cloud deployment.

 ## Usage